Engagement Maximization

 Formally, our approach is a principal-agent version of \citet{hebert2019rational}.
 Those authors consider a model in which a single decision maker chooses both what information to acquire and when to stop and act, whereas in our model the principal chooses the information and the agent chooses when to stop and act.
 We compare our model to a benchmark in which the agent chooses both the information and when to stop and act; this benchmark is characterized by results found in \citet{hebert2019rational}.
 We follow \citet{hebert2019rational} in assuming that the principal can choose any stochastic process for the agent's beliefs, subject only to the martingale requirement (which is imposed by Bayesian updating) and the upper bound on the agent's attention.
 We model this upper bound using a ``uniformly posterior-separable'' information cost, in the terminology of the rational inattention literature (\citet{caplin2017shannon}).\footnote{Examples of such information costs include mutual information, as applied in \citet{sims2010rational}, as well as other proposed alternatives (\citet{hebert2018informationcosts}, \citet{bloedel2020cost}).}

 The rest of the paper is organized as follows.
 We begin in section \ref{sec:The-Environment} by describing the basic environment of our model.
-Section \ref{sec:Optimal-Policy} characterizes optimal policy in our baseline model.
-Section \ref{sec:Implications} discusses the key implications, welfare minimization and belief polarization.
-Section \ref{sec:Extensions} discusses several extensions of our baseline model, and in Section \ref{sec:Conclusion} we conclude.
+Section \ref{sec:Optimal-Policy} characterizes optimal policy in our baseline model, with an emphasis on the beliefs the agent will hold when stopping.
+Section \ref{sec:Dynamics} discusses the dynamics of beliefs and the role of commitment Section \ref{subsec:Optimal-Policy-without} discusses an extension of our baseline model , and in Section \ref{sec:Conclusion} we conclude.